 Northwest Point also has some amazing reefs and sea fan beds, yet land access is quite limited, so it’s best to visit on a boat charter.

 Keep in mind that along with being secluded, the west coast ocean conditions can also be a bit more volatile at times.
-This side of the island is typically sheltered from the wind and is consequently calm, yet the close proximity to the deep open ocean means that the area is more exposed abnormal ocean swells.
+This side of the island is typically sheltered from the wind and is consequently calm, yet the close proximity to the deep open ocean means that the area is more exposed to abnormal ocean swells.
 There will probably be no one around to help if you run into difficulties.

 Many of the water sports and gift shops in Grace Bay sell snorkeling gear, and prices range from approximately $30 for a basic quality mask, snorkel and fins, to $70-100 for a high-quality set.
 We recommend visiting one of the dive shops to get the best selection and advice on gear and fitment.
 Snorkeling gear is also available for rent from most dive shops and at the Snuba stand at The Bight Reef (Coral Gardens).

 Important Snorkeling Guidelines

-Don’t touch or stand on anything.
+- Don’t touch or stand on anything.
 Coral is a living animal and you will likely kill or severely harm any part you contact.

-Make sure not to brush anything with your flippers or gear.
+- Make sure not to brush anything with your flippers or gear.

-Don’t take anything.
-This includes all shells, sand dollars, sea urchins, starfish and small pieces of coral.
+- Don’t take anything.
+This includes all shells, sand dollars, sea urchins, starfish, and small pieces of coral.

-Don’t heavily coat yourself with sunscreen or other lotions before snorkeling.
+- Don’t heavily coat yourself with sunscreen or other lotions before snorkeling.

-Don’t follow closely or chase any sea life.
+- Don’t follow closely or chase any sea life.

 - Don’t attempt to feed any sea life.

-national parks and it is illegal to fish or collect conch and lobster.
+All of the snorkeling sites listed here are in national parks and it is illegal to fish or collect conch and lobster.
 Penalties can be harsh.

 Power boats and reckless operators are the greatest danger to snorkelers.
 Although all of the sites we list are in national parks with regulations on vessel speed, boaters commonly ignore these rules.
 Generally, the areas around the reefs are safe, but be vigilant in open water far from shore.

-Northwest Point National Park) are subject to currents and rough surf at times.
+Currents, waves, and rough conditions are another concern.
+Generally, the popular snorkeling sites in The Bight and Smith's Reef have rather tame conditions, but locations off the east and west coasts of Providenciales (such as at the Northwest Point National Park) are subject to currents and rough surf at times.
 Beginners and unsure swimmers should consider using a snorkeling vest.

 Very small jellyfish are occasionally seen around Providenciales.
-The jellyfish usually appear in large groups, but tend to disappear after a couple days.
+The jellyfish usually appear in large groups, but tend to disappear after a couple of days.
 The stings from these jellyfish tend to cause small itchy welts and are more of a nuisance than any danger.
 It’s extremely rare to see Portuguese-Man-Of-Wars or the larger types of jellyfish here.

-sharks and barracudas should be considered harmless to snorkelers.
-The only known cases of shark attacks on snorkelers in the Turks and Caicos are a couple of incidents that happened to spear fishers (spear fishing results in blood and thrashing fish and is illegal here) far from shore and the attacks weren’t fatal.
+Although they can look scary, sharks and barracudas should be considered harmless to snorkelers.
+The only known cases of shark attacks on snorkelers in the Turks and Caicos are a couple of incidents that happened to spear fishers (spearfishing results in blood and thrashing fish and is illegal here) far from shore and the attacks weren’t fatal.

-Underwater camera choice on Providenciales is unfortunately limited to two options: rental of an underwater camera from a dive company, or the purchase of GoPro with an underwater housing (available from a few watersports shops in Grace Bay).
+Underwater camera choice on Providenciales is unfortunately limited to two options: rental of an underwater camera from a dive company, or the purchase of a GoPro with an underwater housing (available from a few water sports shops in Grace Bay).
 The other islands in the country really don’t have any options.